Double your donation with The Big Give this December.

-This year Hampshire and Isle of Wight Air Ambulance are taking part in the Big Give Christmas Challenge; the UK’s biggest online match funding campaign.
-We’re hoping to raise vital funds to improve our training facilities at our Airbase in Thruxton.
+This year Hampshire and Isle of Wight Air Ambulance is taking part in The Big Give Christmas Challenge; the UK’s biggest online match funding campaign.
+We need your help to raise vital funds to improve our training facilities at our Airbase in Thruxton.
 These facilities give our doctors and paramedics the skills they need to provide our community with the very best life-saving care when they need it most.

 What will your money go towards?

-If we exceed our target, we will be able to get additional enhancements to our simulation suite to continue to improve the onsite training facilities for our clinical teams.
-Details of this will be shared with all donors taking part in the challenge once it has closed in December.
+If we exceed our target, we will be able to purchase additional enhancements to our simulation suite and continue to improve the onsite training facilities for our doctors and paramedics.

-Please do not hesitate to ask if you have any questions about the Big Give Christmas Challenge, if you are a corporate partner please contact Zakiya Dharsi at firstname.lastname@example.org, alternatively if you are an individual please email Sarah Pyne at email@example.com.
+Please get in touch if you would like to find out more or get involved.
+If you are a corporate partner please contact Zakiya Dharsi at email@example.com, alternatively please email Sarah Pyne at firstname.lastname@example.org.

 What is the Big Give Christmas Challenge?

 The Big Give Christmas Challenge (the UK’s biggest online match funding campaign) helps UK-registered charities to raise funds for their projects by doubling donations when the campaign goes live on 1st December.
 You can find full details of the Challenge, and how your pledge will enable us to be part of the UK’s largest Matched Funding Challenge, on theBigGive.org.uk.
 Research shows that 84% of donors are more likely to give in a match funding campaign and that donations are on average 2.5 times bigger, so we’re very excited about the opportunity we have been given to take part.